Kunzang Palyul Choling: Animal rescue

 Caring for animals is a large part of the temple activities.
 The Garuda Aviary was founded in 1998 to help abused, neglected, or abandoned parrots.
 Its focus is on desperate cases where birds have become "unadoptable" due to past mistreatment or abuse, and birds taken into the sanctuary have a life-long home.
 The Aviary aims to educate the public on the exotic bird trade that takes parrots from their natural habitat.
 It is open to visitors in good weather, where people can view the birds and hear their caretaker give a presentation on the challenges faced by exotic birds.
 To save the many pets left behind after Hurricane Katrina, in 2006, the temple ran Tara's Babies to rescue them, and continued to take in fearful and unadoptable animals from shelters, housing them on property near the Sedona, Arizona location.

 Licensed through the State of Maryland Department of Environmental Protection, since 1988 the temple has had Maryland's first and only constructed wetlands, treating its own wastewater and relieving pressure on municipal infrastructure.
 The wetlands are the brainchild of temple member David Bailey.
 They are made up of planted sand and gravel ponds, which naturally filter wastewater, which is further treated with aerators, filters, and ultraviolet light.
 In 2023 they were upgraded with a new, state-of-the-art underground nitrogen-removing tank.

-Monks and nuns from the temple, answering letters from prisoners who were interested in Buddhism, joined the ministerial program at various prisons in Maryland.
-Monks and nuns are trained by the prison system on their rules and restrictions, and visit to teach meditation.